Exchange funds and how they work for concentrated stock positions

 - What are exchange funds?

-- Other considerations for exchange funds
+- How exchange funds work

-- Optimize your tax strategy with Ramp
+- Use Ramp to optimize your tax strategy

 What are exchange funds?